a-kramer/RPN-derivative/README.md

 Jacobian of a vector valued function used as right hand side in ordinary differential equations.

+There are many software packages that can do this and much more (computer algebra systems).
+Here is a [list of alternatives](alternatives.md).

 ## Summary

 Especially the `derivative` program requires the input to be math in